sabeechen/hassio-google-drive-backup/README.md

 ```

 - Any combination of days, weeks, months, and years can be used.
 They all default to 0.
-- It's highly recommended to set '`days_between_snapshots: 1`' to ensure a snapshot is available for each day.
+- It's highly recommended to set '`days_between_backups: 1`' to ensure a backup is available for each day.
-- Ensure you've set `max_snapshots_in_drive` appropriately high to keep enough snapshots (24 in the example above).
+- Ensure you've set `max_backups_in_drive` appropriately high to keep enough backups (24 in the example above).
-- Once this option is enabled, it may take several days or weeks to see older snapshots get cleaned up.
-Old snapshots will only get deleted when the number present exceeds `max_snapshots_in_drive` or `max_snapshots_in_hassio`
+- Once this option is enabled, it may take several days or weeks to see older backups get cleaned up.
+Old backups will only get deleted when the number present exceeds `max_backups_in_drive` or `max_backups_in_ha`

-### I already have something that creates snapshots on a schedule.
+### I already have something that creates backups on a schedule.
 Can I use this just to backup to Google Drive?

-If you set '`days_between_snapshots: 0`', then the add-on won't try to create new snapshots but will still back up any it finds to Google Drive and clean up old snapshots in both Home Assistant and Google Drive.
-This can be useful if you already have for example an automation that creates snapshots on a schedule.
+If you set '`days_between_backups: 0`', then the add-on won't try to create new backups but will still upload up any it finds to Google Drive and clean up old backups in both Home Assistant and Google Drive.
+This can be useful if you already have for example an automation that creates backups on a schedule.

-### Can I give snapshots a different name?
+### Can I give backups a different name?

-The config option `snapshot_name` can be changed to give snapshots a different name or with a date format of your choosing.
-The default is `{type} Snapshot {year}-{month}-{day} {hr24}:{min}:{sec}`, which makes snapshots with a name like `Full Snapshot 2019-10-31 14:00:00`.
-Using the settings menu in the Web UI, you can see a preview of what a snapshot name will look like but you can also set it in the add-on's options.
+The config option `backup_name` can be changed to give backups a different name or with a date format of your choosing.
+The default is `{type} Backup {year}-{month}-{day} {hr24}:{min}:{sec}`, which makes backups with a name like `Full Backup 2019-10-31 14:00:00`.
+Using the settings menu in the Web UI, you can see a preview of what a backup name will look like but you can also set it in the add-on's options.
 Below is the list of variables you can add to modify the name to your liking.

-- `{type}`: The type of snapshot, either 'Full' or 'Partial'
+- `{type}`: The type of backup, either 'Full' or 'Partial'
 - `{year}`: Year in 4 digit format (eg 2019)
 - `{year_short}`: Year in 2 digit format (eg 19)
 - `{weekday}`: Long day of the week (eg Monday, ..., Sunday)